 Because watercolor does not have

 literal texture in its painting surface beyond the texture of the paper,

 watercolorists experiment with all sorts of ways to create the sense of a

 try will introduce you to a whole different approach to putting paint to

 paper!
 For watercolorists with at least a little experience.

-Other workshops offered but not currently scheduled:
+Other workshops offered on a

 Taking a close-in viewpoint enables the artist to explore the interplay

 between the representational and the abstract, and thereby make exciting

 paintings.
 Working from